 - Click Create Share Link to create a link to this media.

-- Click the vertical action menu and then Delete for a link to delete an existing link.
+- Click the vertical action menu and then select Delete for a link to remove an existing link.

 See also Generating a Web Link and Embed Code for a Video.